codevamon/affinipay-test/README.md

 ## Info

 This repository contains the source needed to execute a container that hosts a simple api.
-Please follow the instructions to get the api running on your local system and then implement automated test cases for the running api.
-Feel free to use whichever language/framework you are most comfortable with.
+Please follow the instructions to get the api running on your local system and then write automated test cases for the running api.
+Feel free to leverage whatever language/framework you are most comfortable with.

 ## Installing dependencies